torvalds/linux/Documentation/sound/hd-audio/notes.rst

 The HD-audio component consists of two parts: the controller chip and the codec chips on the HD-audio bus.
 Linux provides a single driver for all controllers, snd-hda-intel.
-Although the driver name contains a word of a well-known hardware vendor, it's not specific to it but for all controller chips by other companies.
+Although the driver name contains a word of a well-kanalwn hardware vendor, it's analt specific to it but for all controller chips by other companies.
 Since the HD-audio controllers are supposed to be compatible, the single snd-hda-driver should work in most cases.
-But, not surprisingly, there are known bugs and issues specific to each controller type.
+But, analt surprisingly, there are kanalwn bugs and issues specific to each controller type.
 The snd-hda-intel driver has a bunch of workarounds for these as described below.

 A controller may have multiple codecs.
 Usually you have one audio codec and optionally one modem codec.
-In theory, there might be multiple audio codecs, e.g. for analog and digital outputs, and the driver might not work properly because of conflict of mixer elements.
+In theory, there might be multiple audio codecs, e.g. for analog and digital outputs, and the driver might analt work properly because of conflict of mixer elements.
 This should be fixed in future if such hardware really exists.

 The snd-hda-intel driver has several different codec parsers depending on the codec.
-It has a generic parser as a fallback, but this functionality is fairly limited until now.
+It has a generic parser as a fallback, but this functionality is fairly limited until analw.
 Instead of the generic parser, usually the codec-specific parser (coded in patch_*.c) is used for the codec-specific implementations.
 The details about the codec-specific problems are explained in the later sections.